Starting a childcare centre

 Professional childcarer – child ratio (BKR)

-You need to keep a record (in Dutch) of which professional childcarers were present when, and the hours they worked.
+You need to keep a register (in Dutch) of which professional childcarers were present when, and the hours they worked.
 You must be able to present these lists for inspection to the GGD (Municipal Health Service) for 6 weeks after any given date.

 Four-eyes principle